rachel-s123/social-intelligence-dashboard/reports/r12gs_consumer_analysis/france.md

 **Quote 3:**
 - **ID:** CGS_003
-- **Text:** "The R12 G/S is basically an actual GS but retro, while this [R nineT Urban G/S] is a streetbike that looks like an old GS but isn't actually offroad capable."
+- **Text:** "The R 12 G/S is basically an actual GS but retro, while this [R nineT Urban G/S] is a streetbike that looks like an old GS but isn't actually offroad capable."
 - **Citation:** [36]
 - **Username:** zeJoghurt
 - **Platform:** Reddit